Here's Everything We Know About DC Bachelorette Contestant Luke Stone | Washingtonian (DC)

 He DOES NOT know how to craft an opening line

-Every sentient woman watching this just gauged out one of their eyeballs.
+Every sentient woman watching this just gouged out one of their eyeballs.
 Even Chris Harrison was disturbed, and that man has seen it all!
 Stone’s introduction definitely gives me Creepy-Bro-Following-You-Around-U-Street-Bar-At-2 AM vibes, but who knows?
 Perhaps this stone is just a little rough around the edges (okay, I’m done now).